Indian diaspora: Nepal

+Southeast Asia

 Indonesia

 The official figures, it is estimated that there are around 125,000 Indians living in Indonesia and 25,000 PIOs/NRIs living in Indonesia of which the Indian expatriate community registered with the embassy and consulate in Medan numbers around 5,000-7,000 people.
 Most are from Tamil descendants.
-There are other sources stated that there are more than 400,000 Indians in Indonesia.

 Indians have been living in Indonesia for centuries, from the time of the Srivijaya and Majapahit Empire both of which were Hindu and heavily influenced by the subcontinent.
 Indians were later brought to Indonesia by the Dutch in the 19th century as indentured labourers to work on plantations located around Medan in Sumatra.
 While the majority of these came from South India, a significant number also came from the north of India.
 The Medan Indians included Hindus, Muslims and Sikhs.
 They have now been in Indonesia for over four generations and hold Indonesian passports.
 While local statistics continue to suggest that there are some 40,000 PIOs in Sumatra, the vast majority are now completely assimilated into Indonesian society, though some elements of the Tamil, Punjabi and Odia communities still maintain their cultural traditions.

 The Indian diaspora also includes several thousand Sindhi families who constitute the second wave of Indian immigrants who made Indonesia their home in the first half of the 20th century.
 The Sindhi community is mainly engaged in trading and commerce.

 Among these communities, Tamils and to a lesser extent Sikhs were primarily engaged in agriculture while Sindhis and Punjabis mainly established themselves in textile trade and sports businesses.